 However, these results was consistent witht the positive bias in attention literature (Pool, Brosch, Delplanque, & Sander, 2016).
 Given that our paradigm used association task, there was no direct threatening information.
 Given that this is no rewarding or punishment in both positive or negative association, the positive bias may reflect an intrinsic, self-referential process.
 We examined this hypothesis in study 3.

-Study 3 a
+Experiment 3 a: valenced-self and other (together)

 To examine the modulation effect of positive valence was an intrinsic, self-referential process, we designed study 3.
-In this study, moral valence was assigned to both self and .
+In this study, moral valence was assigned to both self and a stranger.
 We hypothesized that the modulation effect of moral valence will be stronger for the self than for a stranger.

 Method.

 Participants.
 38 college students (16 females; 19 to 26 years of age, M = 22.03, s.d. = 2.16) participated in study 3.
-All participants were right-handed, and all had normal or corrected-to-normal vision.
+All participants were right-handed, and all had neutral or corrected-to-neutral vision.
 Informed consent was obtained from all participants prior to the experiment according to procedures approved by a local ethics committee.
 One female participant’s data was excluded from analysis because less than 60% overall accuracy, another one female and one male student did not finish the experiment.
 The final data was 35 subjects, with age of 22.17 ± 2.13.

 Design.
-Study 3 added the combined moral valence with self-relevance, hence the experiment was 2 × 3 × 2 within-subject design.
+Study 3 added the combined moral valence with self-relevance, hence the experiment has a 2 × 3 × 2 within-subject design.
 The first variable was self-relevance, include two levels: self-relevance vs. stranger-relevance; the second variable was moral valence, include good, neutral and bad; the third variable was the matching between shape and label: match vs. mismatch.

 Stimuli.
 The stimuli used in study 3 share the same parameters with experiment 1 & 2, with an increased number.
-6 shapes were included (triangle, square, circle, trapezoid, diamond, regular pentagon), as well as 6 labels (good self, self, bad self, good person, bad person, neutral person).
+6 shapes were included (triangle, square, circle, trapezoid, diamond, regular pentagon), as well as 6 labels (good self, neutral self, bad self, good person, bad person, neutral person).
 To match the concreteness of the label, we asked participant to chosen an unfamiliar name of their own gender to be the stranger.

 Procedure.
 After being fully explained and signed the informed consent, participants were instructed to chose a name that can represent a stranger with same gender as the participant themselves, from a name pool that of similar age as the participants.
 Before experiment, the experimenter explained the meaning of each label to participants.
 For example, the “good self” mean the morally good side of themselves, them could imagine the moment when they do something’s morally applauded, “bad self” means the morally bad side of themselves, they could also imagine the moment when they doing something morally wrong, and “neutral self” means the aspect of self that doesn’t related to morality, they could imagine the moment when they doing something irrelevant to morality.
 In the same sense, the “good other”, “bad other”, and “neutral other” means the three different aspects of the stranger, whose name was chosen before the experiment.
 Then, the experiment proceeded as study 1a.
 Each participant finished 6 blocks, each have 120 trials.
+The sequence of trials was pseudo-randomized so that there are 10 matched trials for each condition and 10 non-matched trials for each condition (good self, neutral sef, bad self, good other, neutral other, bad other) for each block.

 Data Analysis.
 Data analysis followed strategies described in the general method section.
 Reaction times and d prime data were analyzed as in study 1 and study 2, except on more within-subject variable (i.e., self-relevance) was included in the repeated measures ANOVA.